flyingcircusio/fc-nixos/doc/src/upgrade.md

 (nixos-upgrade)=

-# Upgrade From Previous Versions
+# What's New & Upgrading

 Here you find information about changes compared to the previous platform version, what to consider and where to take action before upgrading.